Can I travel to Canada with a schengen visa?

 Who Can Apply for an eTA?

 Citizens of visa-exempt countries—including most EU nations, the UK, Australia, Japan, and New Zealand—do not need a visitor visa.
 However, they must apply for an Electronic Travel Authorization (eTA) when traveling to Canada by air.
-The eTA is connected to your passport electronically and normally lasts up to five years.
+The Canada eTA is connected to your passport electronically and normally lasts up to five years.

 It should be mentioned that despite the fact that if you are from a non–visa-exempt country, holding a Schengen visa does not affect Canadian entry rules—you still need a TRV.
 It is your nationality and whether you require a visa or eTA depending on the same.